ghorsington/COM3D2.MaidFiddler/README.md

 #### GUI

-The GUI application of Maid Fiddler.
+The GUI application of Maid Fiddler made in Qt with Python backend.